Professional Development Program

 - You will be asked to turn in an evaluation form at the end of each seminar to help us evaluate the quality of each seminar speaker.

-- Multiple seminars and workshops will allow students to meet professional development requirements from a customized selection.
-However, some program offerings are considered crucially important, and attendance at those offerings will be required.
+- Multiple seminars and workshops will be offered to allow students to meet their professional development requirement from a customized selection.
+Some program offerings are, however, judged to be crucially important, and attendance at those offerings will be required.

 - We will periodically post a selection of offerings eligible for Professional Development credit, identified by the Practice-Ready logo.
 In addition to information about time, place, and subject, each offering will show how much credit it provides and whether it is mandatory.
-Keeping up with your hours is essential because the professional development requirement must be met as a graduation condition.
+Because the professional development requirement must be met as a condition for graduation, it is important to keep up with your hours.

 - Keep these limitations in mind:

-- For Students matriculating in Fall 2022 and after that: Although you are welcome to attend as many seminars and workshops as you choose, no more than five (5) hours of credit may be earned in one quarter, so it is essential not to delay attendance.
+- Although you are welcome to attend as many seminars and workshops as you choose, no more than five (5) hours of credit may be earned in one quarter, so it is important not to delay attendance.
 We believe information is best absorbed over the three-year course of law school.
-Please note that you will earn six (6) PDP credit hours in your first quarter through the mandatory Introduction to Law and the Legal Profession course.
-In your first quarter, you may earn up to two (2) additional hours of PDP credit outside of the Introduction to Law and the Legal Profession if you choose to participate in other programs.
+Please note that in your first quarter, you will earn six (6) PDP credit hours through the mandatory Introduction to Law and the Legal Profession course and one (1) PDP credit hour for the mandatory Career Development Orientation.
+In your first quarter, you may also earn up to two (2) additional hours of PDP credit outside of the mandatory PDPs, if you choose to participate in additional programs.

 - In planning the sequencing of attendance, plan to attend approximately three (3) seminar and workshop hours each quarter.
-You are not expected to participate during the third quarter amid moot court exercises or during your Practice Court quarters.
+There is no expectation for you to attend during the third quarter in the midst of moot court exercises or during your Practice Court quarters.
 This leaves six quarters to earn your professional development hours.

 - Although most offerings will not be mandatory, make sure to attend those which are noted as such in this policy.

-- There is also a category of Introductory-level offerings (essentially “Day-in-the-Life” seminars) for which a maximum of three (3) seminar hours may be credited.
-However, students can attend as many of these offerings as desired.
+- There is also a category of Introductory-level offerings (essentially “Day-in-the-Life” seminars) for which a maximum of three (3) seminar hours may be credited, although students are free to attend as many of these offerings as desired.

-- Students may earn a maximum of one (1) hour of professional development credit for hours worked in the Baylor Law clinical program, subject to the approval of the faculty supervisor of the clinic.
-If academic credit was not earned, one-half (.5) hour of professional development credit may be earned for three hours of work performed for a clinic.
+- Students may earn a maximum of one (1) hour of professional development credit for hours worked for the Estate Planning Clinic, Veterans Clinic, Immigration Clinic, and/or Trial Advocacy Clinic.
+One-half (.5) hour of professional development credit will be earned for each three hours of work performed for a clinic or team that is approved by the faculty supervisor.
 See Director of Clinical and Pro Bono Programs Josh Borderud for more information.

 - All students must attend the following mandatory programs:

-- For Students matriculating in Fall 2022 and after that: All programs scheduled within the Introduction to Law and the Legal Profession course in the first quarter, for which students will receive six (6) hours of credit.
+- All programs scheduled within the Introduction to Law and the Legal Profession course in the first quarter, for which students will receive six (6) hours of credit.

-- Career Development Orientation in the second quarter.
+- Career Development Orientation in the first quarter.

 - Effective Business Communications in the second quarter or later.

-- Most seminars will be scheduled during lunch hours or afternoons, with occasional evening seminars.
+- Most seminars will be scheduled either on Thursdays at 4:00 p.m. during afternoons, with occasional lunch and evening seminars.

 - Students are responsible for monitoring the proper recording of professional development credits, and they will have until the first day of the next quarter to alert Assistant Dean Kristine Bridges if there has been a failure to credit them with attendance at a program.
 Students seeking credit for a program for which attendance was not credited will be required to provide a note from two other recorded attendees confirming their attendance at the program.